muwerk/examples/geigerCounter/README.md

 ### Note on interface between geiger counter and ESP8266

-⚠️ Make sure to check the signal (voltage levels) of the geiger counter output, and use some means to make 3.3V logic level compatible!
+⚠️ Make sure to check the signal (voltage levels) of the geiger counter output, and use some means to make the signal 3.3V logic level compatible!
 Different geiger counters seems to output a wide variety of different signal levels.

 This example converts the logic level of a device that outputs levels between 5V (high) and 3.8V (low) using